montoyo/webdisplays/README.md

 * minePad management: check GuiContainer.draggedStack for minePad
 * Change mod name to WD2
 * Put a limit on screen resolution
+* YT button (also add it to the redstone controller gui)

 ### Config elements
 * Site blacklist